House of Mercy Newton Center - Newton Iowa

 House of Mercy Newton Center - Newton, IA

-House Of Mercy Newton Center is treatment facility located at 200 North 8th Avenue East in the 50208 zip code in Newton, IA that offers medication-assisted addiction treatment.
-It accepts adult women, transitional age young adults and teenagers into its treatment service.
-Some of the treatment approaches used by House Of Mercy Newton Center consist of substance use counseling, rational emotive behavioral therapy and community reinforcement plus vouchers.
+House Of Mercy Newton Center is treatment center located at 200 North 8th Avenue East in the 50208 zip code in Newton, IA that offers medication-assisted substance use treatment.
+It accepts domestic violence victims, adult women and pregnant/postpartum women into its treatment service.
+Some of the treatment approaches used by House Of Mercy Newton Center consist of brief intervention, dialectical behavior therapy and motivational interviewing.

 Address: 200 North 8th Avenue East, Newton, IA 50208